 Ms. Alexis holds both a B.A. and a M.M. from the University of Mississippi (Hotty Toddy!) with a concentration in vocal performance.
 Music is very much a part of her life and teaching style.
 The Rainbow Kids can look forward to a lot of fun as they discover music and song for themselves!

 In addition to music, Ms. Alexis enjoys travel, road trip adventures, cooking, and spending time with her family.
 Her son Emmet and daughter Lorelai attend Normal Park.
 Her husband, Brandon, teaches French at GPS.

-Mr. J. Maddox returns to our teaching team for his twelfth year!
-This year, he joins Ms Stephanie as co-atelierista!
+Mr. J. Maddox returns to our teaching team for his thirteenth year!
+This will be his second as co-atelierista!
 He has worked with our Rainbow Kids and Moonbeams in the past.

 J. is his first name- just the letter J followed by a dot.
 It is on his birth certificate that way.
 J. holds a BA degree in art studio from Tulane University, New Orleans, LA; his emphasis was in printmaking.
 Additionally, J. is a docent at the Tennessee Aquarium and volunteers at the Chattanooga Theatre Centre.
 J. has two children, Nick and Lainey, and a rescue dog, a black lab mix puppy named Downton.